Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 	  OK Received ping response in <ping latency ms>

-4. If the Wi-Fi connection test is successful, check the AWS IoT connection.

-5. Check the device certificate uploaded to the AWS IoT Core in Section 4.4.
+If the Wi-Fi connection test is successful but you still have no connectivity with your AWS account, first check the AWS IoT connection, and then check that the device certificate successfully uploaded to the AWS IoT Core.

 Changing the Wi-Fi network the device is connected to
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Execute
+To change the Wi-Fi network your device is connected to you first need to disconnect the device form the network using the following command on the serial terminal:

    ::

 	  AT+DISCONNECT

-   on the serial terminal to disconnect from the current Wi-Fi network.

-2. See this section  to configure the required Wi-Fi credentials.
+Next, follow the steps in the “Get Connected with AWS” section to enter new Wi-Fi credentials.

 Determine the device connection status to AWS IoT Core